Home » Participants 2026

 Head of Tax and Customs Policy Department, Ministry of Finance, Georgia

-Ms. Marine Khurtsidze has been heading Georgian Delegation to the OECD/G20 Inclusive framework on Base Erosion and Profit Shifting (BEPS) and to the Global Forum on Transparency and Exchange of Information for Tax purposes.
+She heads the Georgian Delegation to the OECD/G20 Inclusive framework on Base Erosion and Profit Shifting (BEPS) and, since 2024, has also been an Elected Member of the Steering Group of the OECD/G20 framework.
+She also heads the Georgian Delegation to the Global Forum on Transparency and Exchange of Information for Tax Purposes.

-Since 2024, she is an Elected Member of the Steering Group of the OECD/G20 Inclusive framework on BEPS.
-Since 2020 Ms. Khurtsidze is an Elected Chair of the Conference of the Parties to the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) at the OECD.
+Since 2020 Marine has been an Elected Chair of the Conference of the Parties to the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) at the OECD.

-In addition, on behalf of the Government of Georgia Ms. Khurtsidze has been an authorized person (Head of Delegation) for the negotiations of Double Tax Treaties.
+In addition, on behalf of the Government of Georgia, Marine has been an authorised person (Head of Delegation) for the negotiations of Double Tax Treaties.
 She is also a competent authority for Mutual Administrative Procedures.

-In 2023-24, Ms. Khurtsidze was reelected member of the Steering Committee and Co-Chair of Addis Tax Initiative (ATI).
-In 2017-2018, she was an elected member of the Steering Committee of ATI.
-In 2019-2020, she was an elected member of Addis Tax Initiative (ATI) Post 2020 Task Force.
+In 2023-24, she was reelected member of the Steering Committee and Co-Chair of Addis Tax Initiative (ATI).

-In 2011-2021 Ms. Khurtsidze was Head of International Taxation Division at the Ministry of Finance of Georgia.
-Before working for Ministry of Finance of Georgia, Ms. Khurtsidze worked in different positions at Public Defender’s Office of Georgia and Bank of Georgia.
+In 2011-2021 Marine was Head of International Taxation Division at Georgia’s Ministry of Finance.
+Before working for Ministry of Finance of Georgia, she worked in different positions at the Georgia Public Defender Council and Bank of Georgia.

 Laércio Marques